2022 San Francisco Board of Education recall elections: Background

-Since 2019 the board came under national attention and criticism for a string of controversies, which generated various lawsuits, including one by the city itself.
-The first major controversy arose when the board voted to destroy the Life of Washington murals, and after a public outcry decided to cover the murals instead, which was blocked in court due to California Environmental Quality Act.
-During the COVID-19 pandemic school district kept schools closed, and was slower to open than other major districts, even as case counts were lower, prompting the city to sue the school district.
-During this period the board focused on renaming schools and ending merit-based admissions at Lowell High School.
+Since 2019, the board came under national attention and criticism for a string of controversies, which generated various lawsuits, including one by the city itself.
+The first major controversy arose when the board voted to destroy the Life of Washington murals, and after a public outcry decided to cover the murals instead, which was blocked in court due to the California Environmental Quality Act.
+During the COVID-19 pandemic the school district kept schools closed, and was slower to open than other major districts, even as case counts were lower, prompting the city to sue the school district.
+During this period the board focused on renaming schools that it alleged had racism or oppressive backgrounds and ending merit-based admissions at Lowell High School.
 Alumni groups successfully challenged these decisions in court, citing violations of the Brown Act.

 In March 2021, tweets from Commissioner Alison Collins came to light that offended the Asian American community, prompting condemnation and calls for Collins to resign from many in the political community, including Mayor London Breed.
 The Board of Education approved a motion of no confidence on Collins 5–2, with Commissioners Collins and Gabriela Lopez in dissent, which removed Collins from her vice president title and her committee positions.
 On March 31, 2021, Alison Collins filed a lawsuit against the school district and her fellow commissioners who had voted for the motion of no confidence.
 On August 16, 2021, a federal judge dismissed the lawsuit for having no merit.
 The lawsuit cost the school district over $110,000.

 Path to the ballot

-On February 21, 2021, a campaign committee was formed to recall Commissioners Alison Collins, Gabriela Lopez, and Faauuga Moliga from the Board of Education.
-(The remaining four commissioners were not eligible because they had not been in office for at least 6 months, or had been recently reelected.)
+On February 21, 2021, Autumn Looijen and Siva Raj formed a campaign committee to recall Commissioners Alison Collins, Gabriela Lopez, and Faauuga Moliga from the Board of Education.
+(The remaining four commissioners were not eligible because they had not been in office for at least 6 months.)
 By the petition submission deadline of September 7, 2021, recall campaign supporters submitted over 77,000 voter signatures to recall each of the three commissioners.
 On October 18, 2021, city officials announced that each of the three recall petitions met the minimum qualifications of 51,325 valid voter signatures.
 City officials set the election date to be February 15, 2022.
 It was the first recall election of a San Francisco elected official since the failed 1983 recall election of then-Mayor Dianne Feinstein, and the first ever attempt to remove members of the School Board.